FOCUS:

 -

-network models to characterise complex relationships between symptoms, risk and protective factors
+Generative and network models to simulate interactions between symptoms, risk factors, and environments,

 -